barryclark/jekyll-now/_posts/2022-10-04-illustrated-stable-diffusion.md

   Output: 77 token embeddings vectors, each in 768 dimensions.

 - **UNet + Scheduler** to gradually process/diffuse information in the information (latent) space. <br />
-  Input: text embeddings and a starting tensor (structured lists of numbers, or if you're a programmer, a multi-dimensional array of floats) made up of noise.<br />
+  Input: text embeddings and a starting multi-dimensional array (structured lists of numbers, also called a *tensor*) made up of noise.<br />
-  Output: A processed information tensor
+  Output: A processed information array

-- **Autoencoder Decoder** that paints the final image using the processed information tensor.<br />
+- **Autoencoder Decoder** that paints the final image using the processed information array.<br />
-Input: The processed information tensor (dimensions: (4,64,64))  <br />
+Input: The processed information array (dimensions: (4,64,64))  <br />
   Output: The resulting image (dimensions: (3, 512, 512) which are (red/green/blue, width, height))